Solmeye/Eslium/README.md

 - `minecart`
   - `enabled` Enable or disable the minecart prediction

 - `simulatedDesync` Percentage of maximum client-server tick desynchronization time used to simulate vanilla desynchronization.
-Useful for replicating vanilla desynchronization and ensuring statistical fairness.
-Note that in singleplayer this would be `0`, and on a local server this would be at `50` on average<br>`min`: 0 `max`: 100
+Useful for replicating vanilla desynchronization.
+In singleplayer this would be `0`, and on a local server this would be at `50` on average.
+Note that server packets always have priority over delayed packets, which means if the server sends a packet before this artificial delay, the effective desync is reduced.
+That's why setting it to 50 doesn't mean you will always have half a tick of delay<br>`min`: 0 `max`: 100

 </details>